 The 19th-century former brewery hall was restored in a classical manner, becoming a tasting room, where visitors are introduced to the rich wine history of the region of Moravia.
 The former technical hall was kept only as a shell, whose walls mark various changes that the building went through.
 This “white cube” receives an expressive playful insertion that redefines its interior.
 A dark mass of organic volumes fills the space in order to adjust the scale and atmosphere of this white cube to that of traditional wine cellars of the region.
-The newly defined space relates to the exterior through windows that open up to the main views of the church and river valley.

 Project name: House of Wine

 Client: Vinařství Lahofer